gwenzoeyang/61040-portfolio/README.md

-# Template Portfolio
-This will be your portfolio repository.
-Use this as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and customize it to your own tastes.
-We gave you a starting point with a space to describe yourself and a link to where your assignment 1 file can be.

 # About Me
-*My name is Gwen-Zoe Yang, I'm a cross-registered Wellesley student at MIT interested in embedded software and AI/ML, it's nice to meet you!
+*Hi!
+My name is Gwen-Zoe Yang, I'm a cross-registered Wellesley student at MIT interested in embedded software and AI/ML, it's nice to meet you!
 [Here is a link to my linkedin.](https://www.linkedin.com/in/gwenzoeyang/)*

 Some fun facts about me:
 |  | Fun Facts about me |